mobify/mobifyjs/www/v2/docs/image-resizer.md

         return "http://src.sencha.io/" + options.maxWidth + "/" + url
     };

-## WEBP
+## WebP

-Using the Image Resizer API with Mobify.js, you can automatically have WEBP support without changing anything on your backend.
+Using the Image Resizer API with Mobify.js, your img/picture elements by default will automatically be converted to WebP on browsers that support it.
 This can have a huge impact on the total page weight of your website for supported browsers.